brcb20/BAUProfiler/README.md

 - Optional cached profiling requests added to a given group (at a later time) or shared between multiple groups
 - Profiling call args are instances of user-defined classes that extend ConvertableProfile
 - User-defined classes allow for a mix of logging and profiling
-- Optional return of timer instance from profiling call, also passed to user-defined class, allowing for information extraction during [iii] (see below)
+- Optional return of timer instance from profiling call, also passed to user-defined class, allowing for information extraction during [iiii] (see below)
 - User-defined classes implement methods used by the profiler to:
-   1. Order requests based on dependencies
+   1. Perform preprocessing (alternative to processing in constructor)
    2. Invalidate requests
+   3. Order requests based on dependencies
-   3. Finalize field values prior to conversion to the desired output format
+   4. Finalize field values prior to conversion to the desired output format
 - Pluggable output format with JSON plugin provided

 #### JSON plugin